precice/python-bindings/README.md

 Generally, it is recommended to work in a virtual environment when using the preCICE Python bindings.
 For this purpose, you might have to run `apt install python3-venv` first.

-Before running any of the commands below, please create a virtual environment at a location of your choice by running:
+Create a virtual environment in your working directory by running:

 ```bash
 python3 -m venv .venv
 ```

 Using `.venv` is a common choice as path of your virtual environment.
 But you can use any path here.
-Next activate the virtual environment by running
+Activate the virtual environment by running

 ```bash
 . .venv/bin/activate